 This script pretty much diagrams who we’re expected to fear for, and Bree never disappoints even as she crosses “that line” too early for there to be any mystery about her potential.
 She isn’t cunning, but she knows the house, the beach and surroundings intimately, and has some notion of what she can get away with.

-Suvari does well by the testy wife running out of patience over pregnancy, the “gamble” this renovation is and her husband’s inability to solve this seemingly insoluble problem sleeping in the crawl space below, drinking and smoking and listening to their most intimate moments and their plans.
+Suvari does well by the testy wife running out of patience over pregnancy, the “gamble” this renovation is and her husband’s inability to solve this seemingly insoluble problem sleeping in the crawl space below, drinking and smoking and a stranger overhearing their most intimate moments and their plans.

 Logic goes out the window at one or two early points, and especially in the slow stomp toward a climax.